Israeli military ensembles: History

 Founded in 1951, Lehakat HaNahal was the most prominent Israeli military ensemble.
 Many of its alumni later formed successful civilian ensembles, including Batzal Yarok and HaTarnegolim.
 The period between the Six-Day War (1967) and the Yom Kippur War (1973) is regarded as the golden age of Israeli military ensembles.
 During this period, most branches of the IDF and several brigades maintained their own ensembles.
 Numerous Israeli entertainers received their music education in military ensembles rather than in music schools.
+While the ensembles enjoyed a lot of popularity, there were concerns raised about their financial cost and artistic integrity.
+The financial concerns were part of what motivated Rafael Eitan's decision to disband most of the ensembles in 1978.

 In 1978, General Rafael Eitan, the IDF's Chief of the General Staff, ordered the disbandment of most military ensembles, consolidating official musical duties under the IDF Orchestra.
-The ensembles were reestablished in 1985, though their prominence declined compared to earlier decades.
+The ensembles were reestablished after Eitan left the position, and initially enjoyed a good amount of popularity, however, a major scandal in the Central Command Band caused a drift in the public perception of the ensembles.
 In subsequent years, smaller theatrical music troupes emerged, continuing aspects of the earlier tradition in a more limited form.

 Contemporary IDF bands share characteristics with their American and British counterparts, while the IDF Orchestra retains stylistic features influenced by Russian military bands, notably the positioning of trumpeters at the front.
 Contemporary IDF musical units perform for soldiers at bases across Israel, participate in state ceremonies, and appear at fundraising and public events in Israel and abroad.